Amanda Chase: COVID-19 pandemic

 During the COVID-19 pandemic, Chase refused to wear a face mask during Virginia Senate sessions, contrary to public health guidance at the time.
 As a result of her refusal to wear a mask, she was required to sit in a plexiglass box during Senate sessions.

-Affiliation with arrested gunman Antonio Lamotta
+Affiliation with Antonio Lamotta

 Chase has repeatedly posed for photographs with Antonio Lamotta, a QAnon promoter who was arrested in Philadelphia shortly after the 2020 election for carrying pistols, an AR-15 rifle, and over 150 rounds of ammunition without a valid Pennsylvania firearms permit, a third-degree felony.
-Chase asserted that the story was "fake news" from the "fake media" and that there is "no connection" between her and Lamotta other than his being a "supporter" of hers.
+Chase said that the story was "fake news" from the "fake media" and that there is "no connection" between her and Lamotta other than his being a supporter of hers.

 Support for overturning 2020 presidential election results

 Support for declaration of martial law

 In a Facebook post on December 15, 2020, after Joe Biden defeated Donald Trump in the 2020 presidential election, Chase called upon Trump to declare federal martial law and overturn the election results.
 Chase baselessly asserted that there was "extensive fraud here in Virginia" and alleged that the Biden–Harris campaign "cheated to win".
 Democratic representative Jennifer Wexton called Chase "unhinged" and Republican gubernatorial candidate Kirk Cox called her position "absurd and dangerous"; other officials also condemned Chase's statement, including Denver Riggleman, Barbara Comstock, and David Ramadan.